 Procurement activities offer a particularly interesting context for thinking about non-financial controls.
 The ISO 37001 does a great job of breaking down these controls, as seen in the following examples:

 - Awarding contracts, where possible and reasonable, only after a fair and, where appropriate, transparent competitive tender process between at least three competitors has taken place.

 If your company has a rule that you can’t award a contract unless you’ve gone through a competitive process, that could be considered a control.
-The purpose of the control is to make sure someone isn’t self-dealing or giving contracts to a relative or a company in which they own a share or would gain a personal benefit from.
+The purpose of the control is to make sure someone isn’t self-dealing or giving contracts to a relative or a company in which they own a share or would gain a personal benefit.
 Having such a rule and control minimizes the risk of someone awarding a contract for a reason that isn’t great for your business.

 - Requiring at least two persons to evaluate the tenders and approve the award of a contract.

-Such a control implies that your company has a better chance at identifying red flags and reporting them.
+Such a control implies that your company has a better chance of identifying red flags and reporting them.
 It minimizes the risk of conflicts of interest or other misconduct, such as the award of the contract based non-competitive criteria.

 Additional non-financial controls for procurement could include:

-- Implementing a separation of duties: ensuring that the personnel responsible for awarding a contract are different from those requesting the award and are not involved with the department or function managing the contract or approve work done under the contract.
+- Implementing separation of duties: ensuring that the personnel responsible for awarding a contract are different from those requesting the award and are not involved with the department or function managing the contract or approve work done under the contract.